-Downtown Kenosha Inc. begins search for new Main Street Director
+Downtown Kenosha Inc. begins search for new Main Street director

 Interviews will be scheduled for the weeks of Aug.
 9 and Aug.
 16 with the goal of having an announcement by Sept.
 1.

 Downtown Kenosha is one of over 40 designated Wisconsin Main Street Communities.
-It is funded in part through a partnership with the Downtown Business Improvement District, the City of Kenosha, Kenosha Area Business Alliance, the County of Kenosha, Visit Kenosha, and Kenosha Area Chamber of Commerce
+It is funded in part through a partnership with the Downtown Business Improvement District, the City of Kenosha, the Kenosha Area Business Alliance, the County of Kenosha, Visit Kenosha and the Kenosha Area Chamber of Commerce.

 The position was held by Alex Binanti for two years, until her recent resignation.